jdgoldie/akka-persistence-gridgain-experimental/README.md

 There is still a lot of work to do with the journal to see if the ideas it is testing will work.
 In a rough semblance of priority order, the roadmap is:

-- Add a *projection stage* to the stream
-- Design *pluggable* projection code
 - Determine *durability* strategy (file system?, etc?)
 - Move *index storage* to GridGain cache
 - Accomodate *deployment* scenarios